daenney/pupa/README.md

 * edit `bootstrap/r10k.yaml` and make the `remote` key point to your fork
 * edit `bootstrap/hiera.yaml` to your liking
 * edit `bootstrap/puppet.conf` to your liking
-* rsync this to a server
+* `git clone` your fork to your server (over HTTPS is easiest and requires no authentication if it's a public repo)
 * run `boostrap/pupa`

 Assuming nothing blew up you now have a functioning Puppet 4 installation.
 If